 4. Mr P: Most comfortable desert boots

 Exclusive to Mr Porter, these Larry Suede Desert boots in blue just ooze comfort.
-The storm-blue colour brings something a little different to the table if you’re not into the classic sand/brown vibes but not wanting to be ostentatious.
+The storm-blue color brings something a little different to the table if you’re not into the classic sand/brown vibes but not wanting to be ostentatious.
 They feature serrated soles for a great grip and lined with supple leather.

 Another winner in the comfort department are the Clarks Originals Mali biker Desert boots.
 Higher on the ankle, these boots feature Clarks ‘Cushion Plus’ technology, which provides targeted underfoot cushioning for maximum shock absorption.
-The concealed foam inlay doesn’t flatten under pressure, or with wear.
+The concealed foam inlay doesn’t flatten under pressure or with wear.
 So if ultimate comfort is what you’re looking for, these might be the boots for you.